awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-labels.md

 **To view labels for a parameter by using the GetParameterHistory API action**

-1. Execute the following command to view a list of parameters for which you can view labels\.
+1. Run the following command to view a list of parameters for which you can view labels\.
 **Note**
 Parameters are only available in the Region where they were created\.
 If you don't see a parameter for which you want to move a label, then verify your Region\.